-Key Findings:
+Key Findings

-- Students' writing scores improved overall by over 10% over an average 10-week period. - An overwhelming 69.2% of students increased their post-Seven Steps test score by 1 or more NAPLAN bands: - o 34.5% of students improved by 2 or more bands. - o 12.5% of students improved by 3 or more bands. - The greatest areas of improvement in the NAPLAN marking criteria were achieved in Paragraphing, Character & Setting (narrative only), Text Structure and Persuasive Devices (persuasive only). - The majority of students progressed (at least) two entire years forward in their writing ability in just 10 weeks.
+- Students' writing scores improved overall by over 10% over an average 10-week period. - An overwhelming 69.2% of students increased their post-Seven Steps test score by 1 or more NAPLAN bands: - o 34.5% of students improved by 2 or more bands - o 12.5% of students improved by 3 or more bands. - The greatest areas of improvement in the NAPLAN marking criteria were achieved in paragraphing, character and setting (narrative writing only), text structure and persuasive devices (persuasive writing only). - The majority of students progressed by (at least) two entire years in their writing ability in just 10 weeks.